 Judges often reach different conclusions about probable cause for a search based on their case experience, personal beliefs about criminal justice, and background.

 Many traffic stops are now recorded by the officer on body cameras and cameras mounted on the officer's vehicle.
 Any statements made may be used against someone who is stopped in a routine traffic stop.
 Be careful what you say and how you say it.
 Protect yourself from being charged with a crime by refusing to volunteer incriminating information!

 Additionally, Attorney Yeargan personally recommends that all drivers install cameras mounted on their front windshield to record interactions with the police and other drivers.
 This can protect you from false claims and statements made against you in court by the police and aggressive drivers making insurance claims.
 The cameras are inexpensive and easily installed and may save you great expense and trouble in court proceedings!

 If you have been charged with a crime arising out of a traffic stop, contact Fairfax criminal defense attorney Wilfred Ward Yeargan, III.
-With over 21 years experience in the court room, Mr. Yeargan has experience defending clients from all types of criminal and traffic charges.
+With over 22 years experience in the court room, Mr. Yeargan has experience defending clients from all types of criminal and traffic charges.
 He will aggressively fight your case and ensure your rights are defended in court.
+If your case has issues relating to probable cause and illegal searches, these facts will be explored as a strategic defense.
 Contact the Law Office today for a free, initial consultation.